 This directory is for user created compiled Java classes that can be used by the RemoteCall and ExternalCall features of SIMPROCESS.
+See Appendix K, "SIMPROCESS and External Java Classes," in the SIMPROCESS User's Manual for more information.

 dashboardserver

 This directory contains the files required to run Dashboard Server.
 See Chapter 16 of the User's Manual for information on using Dashboards.